-- Pass MCAS exam in ELA, Math and STE (Note: Changes have been made to this graduation requirement for the classes of 2021 and 2022 as a result of the COVID-19 Pandemic) MCAS 2021-2022 Information by grade level - 2.
+- 1. Pass MCAS exam in ELA, Math and STE (Note: As a result of the COVID-19 Pandemic the STE MCAS was waived for the class of 2023 and students must demonstrate competency in this area through passing a year of a science course) - 2.
 Pass four years of English - 3.
 Pass three years of History/Social Science (to include World History, US History I and US History II) - 4.
 Pass three years of Science (to include Physical Science to pass Introductory Physics MCAS) - 5.
 Pass three years of Mathematics (to include Algebra & Geometry) - 6.
 Pass four years of Physical Education - 7.
 Pass one year of Fine Arts (5 credits) - 8.
 Pass two years of World Language (three years of the same language is strongly recommended) - 9.
 Demonstrate competency in Computer Technology - 10.
 Perform and document 40 hours of community service - 11.
 106 credits minimum